Sonicx21themaster/anxiety/scenes/act3.md

 publish("act3",["roofhunter",17]);
 ```

-r: The ^assholes^ who run this world give the rest of *us* anxiety and depression,
+r: The idiots who run this world give the rest of *us* anxiety and depression,

 ```
 publish("act3",["roofhunter",18]);
 ```

-r: Then make TED Talks to tell us to "accept" being ^fucked^ over, and "embrace" that sadistic demon in our heads!
+r: Then make TED Talks to tell us to "accept" being fricked over, and "embrace" that sadistic demon in our heads!

 ```
 publish("act3",["roofhunter",6]);